 SSA requires that you live permanently in the U.S. (or its territories) before obtaining Medicare coverage.

-Upon your return to the U.S, there is an initial enrollment period (IEP) to sign up for Medicare Parts A and B. This timeframe begins on the month of your return and expires on the third month after your return.
-For example, if you return in January, your IEP expires on April 30.
+Upon your return to the U.S, there is an special enrollment period (SEP) to sign up for Medicare Parts A and B. This timeframe begins on the month of your return and expires on the third month after your return.
+For example, if you return in January, your SEP expires on April 30.

-If you miss your initial enrollment period, your next opportunity is the Open Enrollment Period (OEP) – January 1 to March 31.
+If you miss your initial enrollment period, your next opportunity is the General Enrollment Period (GEP) – January 1 to March 31.

 For enrollment in Part D, the special enrollment period falls within two months of your return to the U.S.

 What are factors you should consider before moving overseas?

 The following questions will help guide your decision regarding whether you should sign up for Medicare while traveling and living overseas:

 - How long are you staying overseas?
 It typically makes sense to continue your Medicare coverage if you foresee moving back to the U.S. at some point in the future.
 But if you have decided to stay in a foreign country permanently, explore their best health insurance options.